 Medicare Advantage Open Enrollment Period (MA OEP)

 The Medicare Advantage Open Enrollment Period gives beneficiaries who are already enrolled in an MA or MAPD a chance to make changes to their coverage.
 It runs from January 1st to March 31st each year.
 During this period, you can switch to a different MA or MAPD plan or switch back to Original Medicare with a Part D prescription drug plan.
 However, you cannot add a Medicare Advantage plan if you do not already have one.
 This enrollment period is helpful if you enrolled in an MAPD plan and after the new year you learn that your doctors are not in network or coverage is not what you expected.
+Learn more about the Medicare Open Enrollment period here!

 Special Enrollment Periods (SEP)

 Special Enrollment Periods are available to individuals who experience certain qualifying life events.
 These events include moving to a new area, losing creditable employer coverage, qualifying for or losing Medicaid or Extra Help, and more.
 SEPs allow you to make changes to your Medicare Advantage plan or PDP plan, and in some circumstances, add a Medicare Supplement.
-There are many scenarios that qualify for a Special Enrollment Period and you can speak with one of our licensed agents to help you determine if you qualify.
+Some other SEP’s include:

 Understanding the various Medicare enrollment periods can help you avoid penalties and make informed decisions about your Medicare coverage throughout the year.
 Remember, it’s advisable to consult with a licensed insurance agent specializing in Medicare.
 They are knowledgeable about the all the ins and outs of Medicare and can help you navigate the Medicare enrollment process.